Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

 1. Click on **Trigger -> New/Edit**
 1. Click on the number 9 in the Parameters column: ![Trigger](./images/trigger1.png)
 1. Review the parameter values.
 You can see that the parameter values are populated with the Azure resources you deployed.![Parameter values](./images/parametervalues.png)
-1. You now have 2 options for running the pipeline.
+1. You now have 2 options for running the Synapse pipeline.
-    1. You can either copy the parameter values from the trigger and paste them in as pipeline defaults and run the pipeline in debug:
+    1. You can either copy the parameter values from the trigger and paste them in as pipeline default values and run the pipeline in debug:
     ![parms](./images/pipelineparms.png)
     **OR**
     1. Go to the Scheduled Trigger in the Manage -> Triggers section, click the Start button, then select Publish all: ![Publish](./images/triggerpublish.png) The trigger will start in about 5 minutes. ***But as soon you see that the trigger has started in the Monitor Pane, go back to Manage Triggers,press Stop then Publish all again.
 If you choose this option, you must stop the trigger to avoid excess charges.***